OpenLiberty/tutorial-microprofile/README.md

 ### Prerequisites

-To use these guides you need the following pre-requisites:
+To use these guides you need the following prerequisites:
 1. Download and unzip Java 8 JDK (e.g. https://developer.ibm.com/languages/java/semeru-runtimes/downloads)
-   - Set JAVA_HOME to the Java 8 JDK
+   - Set `JAVA_HOME` to the Java 8 JDK
    - _Note: If using Java 11 and unix system, you may need to set "ulimit -n 1024"_
 1. Download and unzip Apache Maven (https://maven.apache.org/download.cgi)
-   - Add /<apache-maven-3.9.0>/bin to PATH environment variable
+   - Add `/<apache-maven-3.9.0>/bin` to `PATH` environment variable
-   - _Note: 3.6.0+ is required for liberty-maven-plugin_
+   - _Note: 3.6.0+ is required for Liberty Maven Plugin_
 1. Install Git client  (https://git-scm.com/book/en/v2/Getting-Started-Installing-Git)
 1. An editor with Java support (e.g. Eclipse, VS Code, IntelliJ)
-1. Make sure your command prompt can run "git --version" and "mvn -version"
+1. Make sure your command prompt can run `git --version` and `mvn -version`
 1. Docker (Optional - not required for the guides in this tutorial but used in other guides you may wish to try afterwards)

 ### Downloads